lgw2/lgw2.github.io/_teaching/csci112-fall-2023/lectures/git.md

 hint: 'development'.
 The just-created branch can be renamed via this command:
 hint:
 hint: 	git branch -m <name>
+Initialized empty Git repository in /home/<your_netid>/csci112_fall2023/.git/
 ```

+But notice the last line: `Initialized empty Git repository in /home/<your_netid>/csci112_fall2023/.git/`.
-Your `csci112_spring2023` directory is now a git repository!
+ `csci112_fall2023` directory is now a git repository!

 Try running `git status` to see the status of your repository.
 You should see
-this:
+something like this:
 ```
+[p19t655@csci112 csci112_fall2023]$ git status
 On branch master

 No commits yet

+Untracked files:
+  (use "git add <file>..." to include in what will be committed)
+	classwork/

-nothing to commit (create/copy files and use "git add" to track)
+nothing added to commit but untracked files present (use "git add" to track)
 ```

-Now create a file with some text in it.
+If you just created your `csci112_fall2023` directory for the first time and it
+is empty, you will need to create a file something for git to track.
 You could do this by opening a new file
 with `vim`, putting some text in, and saving it.
 Or you can copy the following:
 ```
 echo "Hello, world!" > example.txt